-As we briefly mentioned earlier, the actual lineage of the Orange Sherbet strain remains unknown, which is probably why its one of the hardest strains in the world to get your hands on.
-The most educated guesses regarding the family tree of Orange Sherbet is Sunset Sherbet and one of the Orange strains.
+The actual history of the Orange Sherbet strain remains unknown.
+This makes it one of the hardest strains to find.
+The most educated guesses regarding the family tree of Orange Sherbet is Sunset Sherbet and one of the orange strains.

 - It’s an Indica dominant hybrid

 - The family tree includes Durban Poison, OG Kush, and Cherry Pie

 With a background that features some of the most popular strains, we can only assume that the Orange Sherbet strain would be a high-quality, flavorful bud.

 To help those on the hunt for the Orange Sherbet strain, smokers have reportedly found it in: